brackendev/SwiftPlayground-Pharo/README.md

 ## Usage

+Swift code can be run in the Swift Playground and inline within Pharo code.

 ### ★ SWIFT PLAYGROUND

 Write, compile, run, and inspect output of Swift code via the Swift Playground (accessible via the Tools menu).